caydenlund/cpp-utilities/README.md

        In a call to `./exec -a -b -c -- -d -e -f`, `-d`, `-e`, and `-f` are operands, not options.
 * Short options are always preceded by a single hyphen.
 (E.g., `./exec -a -b -c`.)
 * Short options may be combined.
-  Note that the only short option that can accept an option-argument is the final option.
+  Note that as soon as there is a short option that can accept an option-argument, the rest of the argument is considered the option-argument.
-  (E.g., `./exec -a -b -c` is equivalent to `./exec -abc`. `-a` and `-b` cannot accept option-arguments.)
+  (E.g., `./exec -a -b -c` is equivalent to `./exec -abc`, provided `-a` and `-b` don't accept option-arguments.)
 * There are three ways to specify option-arguments:
     1. For short options only, the option-argument may be specified directly after the option, with no delimiter.
        In a call to `./exec -n5`, `5` is the option-argument of `-n`.